yssource/crp/src/idioms/data_modeling/concepts.md

 # Concepts, interfaces, and static dispatch

-In C++ static dispatch over an interface is achieved by implementing a template function or template method that interacts with the type using some expected interface.
+In C++, static dispatch over an interface is achieved by implementing a template function or template method that interacts with the type using some expected interface.